 Although physical education is mandated in the vast majority of states, a study published in the Journal of School Health in 2007 (the most recent figures available) found that only 3.8 percent of elementary schools, 7.9 percent of middle schools, and 2.1 percent of high schools “provided daily physical education or its equivalent for the entire school year for students in all grades in the school.”

-Benes (’06, ’10, SPH’16) is taking a two-pronged approach to getting children moving: teaching brain breaks (ways to get the blood flowing during class time) and advocating for more—and more meaningful—physical education classes.
+Benes (SED’06, ’10, SPH’16) is taking a two-pronged approach to getting children moving: teaching brain breaks (ways to get the blood flowing during class time) and advocating for more—and more meaningful—physical education classes.

-It’s easy to understand why kids get stuck in their chairs for hours at a time: in many districts, there’s less money for physical education; No Child Left Behind means the tests have to come first; and besides, who’d be crazy enough to let 20 nine-year-olds jump around a classroom?
+It’s easy to understand why kids get stuck in their chairs for hours at a time: in many districts, there’s less money for physical education.

-In his fourth grade inclusion class at the Kelly School in Chelsea, Massachusetts, Dore (CGS’11, SED’13) gets his students out of their seats every 90 minutes or so.
+In his fourth grade inclusion class at the Kelly School in Chelsea, Mass., Dore (CGS’11, SED’13) gets his students out of their seats every 90 minutes or so.
 Although he learned the benefits of movement at SED, Dore says daily activity is part of the school’s culture.
-The first chance to move comes when Dore and his coteacher, Clara Van Allen (’11), call a brain break.
+The first chance to move comes when he calls a brain break.
 The class stops for 5 to 10 minutes to let off some steam.
 “Sometimes we do group stretching or shaking it out,” he says.
 Other times they play games—there’s even the occasional rock-paper-scissors tournament.
 “Any time a student has the opportunity to reset, take a break, or just shake it out a little bit and get their mind back where it needs to be, I think it benefits everyone.”

 “Our brains can only handle so much input at a time,” says Benes.
 Some therapists suggest a rough starting point for figuring out a child’s attention span is to use their age: five minutes for a five-year-old, six minutes for a six-year-old.
 The brain break is a chance to hit the reset button—and increase blood flow.